shyamblast/omura-jasa-2020/README.md

 > Shyam Madhusudhana, Anita Murray, and Christine Erbe.
 "Automatic detectors for low-frequency vocalizations of Omura’s whales, Balaenoptera omurai: A performance comparison." _The Journal of the Acoustical Society of America_ (2020)

-for detection of Omura's whale vocalizations.
+for the detection of Omura's whale vocalizations.

-Of the three methods described in the article, implementations of two are provided here -
+Of the three methods described in the article, implementations of the following two are provided here -
 * Blob Detector (implemented in Python)
 * Entropy Detector (implemented in Matlab)

 Instructions for using them are provided below.
-If you use these (in entirety or parts of them), we request that you cite the aforementioned article.
+If you use these (in entirety or as parts), we request that you please cite the aforementioned article.

 ---